 Fast answer

-CCNP Enterprise is best read as a hard certification in this data set: 75/100.
-If your background already includes professional-level enterprise networking, a core exam plus a concentration, and deeper operational troubleshooting, it may feel easier than the score.
+CCNP Enterprise sits at the advanced stage: Cisco states there are no formal prerequisites and says learners often have three to five years of experience implementing solutions in the technology area.
+If your background already includes professional-level enterprise networking, a core exam plus a concentration, and deeper operational troubleshooting, it may feel easier than that suggests.
 If those concepts are new, the same exam can feel harder.

 The clean answer is: start only after CCNA-level routing, switching, and troubleshooting feel routine in a lab or job setting.
 Do not use forum anecdotes or anonymous outcome percentages as the deciding evidence.
 Use official exam facts, your lab history, and the role proof you need next.